zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Rather than waste time and energy worrying, use that time and energy to constructively deal with whatever is causing the worry."
+> "Keep your face to the sunshine and you cannot see the shadows."
 >
-> — Celestine Chua
+> — Helen Keller
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch